seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 When a wise man hears that something has arisen due to causes and conditions, he immediately understands that it could be made to cease by the removal of those conditions, even without further explanation.
-It is the dustless stainless *Dhamma-*eye that enables one to see the *Nibbānic* solution in the very structure of the *saṁsāric* problem.
+It is the dustless stainless Dhamma-eye that enables one to see the *Nibbānic* solution in the very structure of the *saṁsāric* problem.

 In our quotation from the *MahāNidānasutta* it was said that all pathways for